Why Georgia’s new election rules have local officials worried

 Local election workers here are training and preparing for Nov.
 5 – with the risk of delays and controversies on the line.

 With Election Day looming, three dozen poll workers are gathered in a conference room at the Rockdale County Board of Elections for a crash course in voting rules and procedures.
-But before they can get to the normal training for running elections in this majority Black, middle-class community in suburban Atlanta, there’s a new hurdle to sort out.
+But before they can get to the normal training for running elections in this majority-Black, middle-class community in suburban Atlanta, there’s a new hurdle to sort out.

 “How many of you have already heard on the news talking about the hand count of ballots?” asks Rockdale County Supervisor of Elections Cynthia Willingham.